T&E Soft: Original company

 The company became famous for its 8-bit personal computer games including the Hydlide series.
 It entered the home video game console in March 1986 with the in-house development of the Family Computer software Hydlide Special which was released by Toshiba EMI.
 Since the success of the Super Famicom software Harukanaru Augusta, released in April 1991, T&E Soft gradually moved away from personal computers to focus on its titles for video game consoles.
 At some point, Square founder Masafumi Miyamoto was the majority shareholder of T&E Soft.

 In May 2002, T&E Soft Corporation changed its name to D Wonderland Inc.

+The company was renamed to its current name to serve as a holding company in 2015; its subsidiary Daikokuya, which was acquired by D Wonderland in 2006, operates a retailer chain of the same name.
+The company privatized in 2010.

+New company

-In April 2005, Deep Co., Ltd. acquired the trademark rights of the T & E Soft name.
+In April 2005, Deep Co., Ltd. acquired the trademark rights of the T&E Soft name.
 In January 2006, Digital Golf Co., Ltd. absorbed Deep Co., Ltd. and established a game development branch in Nagoya under the brand name of T&E Soft.